 1. Informal Appeal

 - Review your property record card and report any inaccuracies to the Assessor's Office.

-- Review sales of similar properties to familiarize yourself with current market conditions.
+- Review sales of similar properties and familiarize yourself with local market conditions.

 2. Formal Appeal